rkimballn1/aeon-original-mirror/doc/source/augmentation_plugins.rst

             print('augment audio not implemented')
             raise RuntimeError('Not implemented')

-therefore by default the plugin throws exception when it is called.
+Therefore by default the plugin throws exception when it is called.
 To write your own plugin overwrite the methods you wish to support.

 .. csv-table::